5 Adirondack Attractions You'll Want to Add to Your Lake George Fall Visit

 We're so lucky in the Lake George region that we're at the foothills of the Adirondacks, and all the six-million-acre park has to offer.
 Check out five Adirondack attractions and activities just a short drive away from Lake George this autumn.

 The 2,000-acre Fort Ticonderoga offers plenty of chances to take in the foliage and grab gorgeous photos throughout the historic property and gardens, and they offer a stunning view of Lake Champlain.
 Plus, there's a bonus: If you visit Fort Ticonderoga you're allowed to drive up Mount Defiance, just 10 minutes away, for free.
-(It's typically $10 per car.)
+(It's otherwise $10 per car.)
 You can view the Fort and tons of foliage from 853 feet up.

 Go for the Gold - Colored-Leaves, That Is! - at Gore Mountain